resume-unilu/miller/client/src/pages/project.md

 <!-- lang:en_US -->
 # What is RESuME?

-> The Resources on the European socio-economic model (RESuME) project aims to develop and disseminate an innovative and enriched set of scientific and educational resources and digital tools on the EU’s socio-economic model.
-This project is co-funded by the [Erasmus+](https://eacea.ec.europa.eu/sites/eacea-site/files/documents/eac-s11-13_jean-monnet-support-to-institutions-and-associations_en.pdf) Programme of the European Union.
+The Resources on the European socio-economic model (RESuME) project aims to develop and disseminate an innovative and enriched set of scientific and educational resources and digital tools on the EU’s socio-economic model.

+The projet is est developed by the University of Luxembourg within the [Digital European Integration Studies unit](http://wwwen.uni.lu/research/digital_european_integration_studies).
+It is coordinated by [Frédéric Allemand](/#!/people#frederic-allemand) as principal investigator.

+The RESuME project is co-funded by the [Erasmus+](https://eacea.ec.europa.eu/sites/eacea-site/files/documents/eac-s11-13_jean-monnet-support-to-institutions-and-associations_en.pdf) Programme of the European Union.

 ## Aim of the project